 The United Kingdom and Ireland have not only a fine tradition of outdoor pursuits, but also a history of high quality, well written printed periodicals to support these.
 Some of these have become classic, much loved or, occasionally, much missed publications.
 In more recent years, there have also appeared a number of quite niche publications, some last, others do not.

-It is evident that those most long lasted of magazines and journals has often been where a high standard of editorship has been maintained- the editor keeping an eye on the needs of the subscribers and how best to meet them with good authors and articles.
+It is evident that those most long lasted of magazines and journals have often been where a high standard of editorship has been maintained- the editor keeping an eye on the needs of the subscribers and how best to meet them with good authors and articles.
 Also where such a journal has a specialised and dedicated following whose needs are not being met elsewhere, or alternatively are more part of membership ‘package’.

-The standard of photography too has risen to meet the requirements of a demanding readership.
+The standard of print photography too has risen to meet the requirements of a demanding readership.
 The last thirty years of the 21st century in particular saw the inclusion of some striking photography in many magazines.
 The photographers battling against the elements in desolate, high or isolated places to bring home amazing cover shots.
-This has more recently deteriorated into an almost generic form whereby an individual or couple, invariably smiling at each other, can be seen in the latest shiny gear on test, striding energetically across a landscape.
+This has more recently often deteriorated into an almost generic form whereby an individual or couple, invariably smiling at each other, can be seen in the latest shiny gear on test, striding enthusiastically across a landscape.
 Sadly this has also been at the expense of good art, now infrequently observed in many magazines and club journals.
 The header image of this page is a striking example of how evocative such art can be when done well.
 There are quite a few outstanding e-format ‘zines to be found online these days.
 No doubt these will continue to thrive.
 We are, today, probably witnessing the last dying cries of a printed medium, before almost everything is pushed into digital format.
 It will be a sad loss.